-Negotiations shall aim at simplifying all requirements and procedures related to imports and exports, in particular with regard to customs processes, import licensing, customs valuation,
+Negotiations shall aim at simplifying all requirements and procedures related to imports and exports, in particular with regard to customs processes, import licensing, customs valuation, transit rules and pre-shipment inspection, drawing on the highest international standards and in conformity with the provisions of the WTO Trade Facilitation Agreement.
 EPAs will include a Protocol on mutual administrative assistance in customs matters.
 They will also include an anti-fraud clause to prevent the abuse of tariff preferences.

-IV.
-Trade in Services, Investment and Digital Trade
+4. Trade in Services, Investment and Digital Trade

-A. Scope
+4.1.
+Scope

-The Agreement will provide for a progressive and reciprocal liberalisation of trade in services and investments aiming at assuring a comparable level of market access opportunities, consistent with the relevant WTO rules, in particular Article V of the GATS, taking into account the level of development of the ACP countries concerned.
+EPAs will provide for a progressive and reciprocal liberalisation of trade in services and investment aiming at assuring a comparable level of market access opportunities, consistent with the relevant WTO rules, in particular Article V of the GATS, taking into account the level of development of the ACP countries concerned.
 EPAs should cover all modes of supply.